 Student Loan Repayment Options for Veterans and Servicemembers

-Servicemembers Civil Relief Act (SCRA) Interest Rate Reduction
+Servicemember Civil Relief Act (SCRA) Interest Rate Reduction

 The interest rate cap applies to both federal and private student loans.
 The interest rate reduction is automatic for federal student loans.
 It is not automatic for private student loans.

-To request the interest rate cap, servicemembers should provide a written request to the lender or loan servicer, along with a copy of their orders calling them up to active duty service.
+To request the interest rate cap, servicemembers should provide a written request to the lender or loan servicer, along with a copy of their orders calling them to active duty service.
 Servicemembers can request the interest rate cap during active duty service and up to 180 days after discharge.
 The interest rate cap is retroactive to start of active duty service.

 Zero-Interest Rate for Service in a Hostile Fire Area

-Servicemembers who serve in a hostile area that qualifies for special pay are eligible for a 0 percent interest rate on their Federal Direct Loans during their deployment.
+Servicemembers who serve in a hostile area that qualifies for special pay are eligible for a zero percent interest rate on their Federal Direct Loans during their deployment.
 The loans must have been made on or after Oct.
 1, 2008.
 This interest rate reduction is available for up to 60 months and can be applied retroactively even after discharge from active duty service.

 Military Service Deferment